starknet-io/starknet-docs/website/docs/Blocks/header.md

 </APITable>

 :::info commitments
-The commitment fields transaction_commitment, event_commitment are the roots of a hieght 64 binary Merkle Patricia tree.
+The commitment fields transaction_commitment, event_commitment are the roots of a height 64 binary Merkle Patricia tree.
 The leaf at index $i$ corresponds to the hash of the $i'th$ event/transaction.
 :::

 ## Block hash